X

 QB Patrick Mahomes

 At this point, fantasy managers can't keep starting Patrick Mahomes.
 He hasn't finished as a top-10 fantasy quarterback since Week 12 of the 2023 season, and the 49ers defense has played better recently.
 San Francisco has only allowed one quarterback (Darnold) to throw for multiple touchdowns in a game this season.
-So, Mahomes might only be a solid start in Superflex formats this week.
+So Mahomes might only be a solid start in Superflex formats this week.

 RB Kareem Hunt

 In Week 7, Kareem Hunt will be a solid RB2 option against the 49ers.
 Hunt saw a whopping 27 carries in Week 5 -- his most since Week 5 of the 2017 season -- and he is the clear RB1 in this Kansas City offense.
-While San Francisco is allowing only 3.9 yards per carry to opposing backs this season, they have given up the fifth-most receptions (32) to the position this year.
+While San Francisco is allowing only 3.9 yards per carry to opposing backs this season, it has given up the fifth-most receptions (32) to the position this year.

 WR Deebo Samuel Sr.